Simple Sourdough

 Instructions

-The next day, do it again.
-Just shove another 50g water and 50g flour on top and mix it in, then drop the lid on top (don't screw it on - like, ever), then leave it alone to brew for another day.
-Get lost again.
+Repeat: just shove another 50g water and 50g flour on top and mix it in.
+Congratulations, you just fed your starter.
+Drop the lid on again (don't screw it on - like, ever).

-You mix the water and flour and leave it, and the bacteria in it starts to do its thing.
+You see, when you mix it all together (feed it) and leave it alone, the bacteria starts to do its thing.
 Bubbles will form.
 The top will rise!

 ...and then it'll start to deflate.
 Awww.
 No problem, it happens to everybody.
-Just feed it again.
+Just feed it to fluff it up again.

 By the 5th day it's probably bubbly and stinks of puke or alcohol or both, and there's tons of it.